Bivouac of the Dead: Poem usage after O'Hara

 The first monument to the fallen Confederate States of America in Kentucky, the Confederate Monument in Cynthiana, used a verse from "Bivouac of the Dead".
 Six other monuments in Kentucky also used parts of the poem on memorials to fallen Confederates.
 Portions of the poem are also displayed on 7 plaques at Finn's Point National Cemetery in Pennsville, New Jersey, where a significant number of Confederate Soldiers who died in captivity during the American Civil War are buried.

 It was Montgomery C. Meigs who chose to quote "Bivouac of the Dead" for the entrance into Arlington, due to its solemn appeal.
 However, at Arlington and many other national cemeteries, O'Hara was not credited due to having fought for the Confederacy.

 Wisconsin Governor Lucius Fairchild, who lost an arm fighting for the Union at the Battle of Gettysburg, quoted the last stanza of the poem when dedicating the Grant County [Wisconsin] Soldier's Monument on July 4, 1867.

 During the late 1920s and 1930s, instances of lines from the poem on markers throughout national cemeteries were removed, leaving only fourteen with "Bivouac of the Dead" verses on tablets.
 In 2001, the National Cemetery Administration began returning the first stanza to any national cemetery in which the poem is missing.
 Parts of the poem may be found at Marye's Heights in Fredericksburg, Virginia.
 Also, Antietam National Cemetery in Sharpsburg, Maryland, and Winchester National Cemetery in Winchester, Virginia, have phrases from the poem on markers at various points.

+The poem is cited, without credit, further afield in Europe.
+For instance, Captain Clarence Jeffries was awarded the Victoria Cross, the highest decoration for gallantry "in the face of the enemy" that can be awarded to members of the British and Commonwealth armed forces.
+He is buried in Tyne Cot Cemetery, Plot 40, Row E, Grave 1, his gravestone quoting "On Fame's eternal camping-ground / Their silent tents are spread".